lachlanw-117/Wright-Home-Assistant/README.md

 - Mobile notifications are sent.
 - The laundry LED strip turns red and flashes.
 - Everyone loses the ability to claim they did not know the washing was finished.
+And it sends annoying messages to my wife!

 ## Internet recovery